syncfusion-content/uwp-docs/uwp/Image-Editor/Crop.md

 {% endhighlight %}

+### Circle cropping with ratio

-Specify the [`ToggleCropping`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.ImageEditor.SfImageEditor.html#Syncfusion_UI_Xaml_ImageEditor_SfImageEditor_ToggleCropping_Windows_Foundation_Rect_System_Boolean_) method with ratio parameter and optional parameter as true like following code sample to enable and maintain the circle cropping format.
+Specify the `ToggleCropping` with ratio parameter and optional parameter as true like following code sample to enable the circle or elliptical format.

 {% highlight C# %}

-// To crop an image only in circle dimension.
+// To crop an image as a elliptical dimension with ratio.

 editor.ToggleCropping(2, 2, true);